SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 * Possession

 At 18th level, you can use your action to possess bodies of your enemies with malevolent spirits.
 Target a 5x5 area within 120 feet of you.
 Each enemy creature in that area is forced to roll Charisma saving throw against your spell DC.
 On a failed saving throw, each enemy creature receives 6d10 necrotic damage and is dominated until the end of your next turn.
-After the dominated condition expires, they receive one level of exhaustion.You can use this feature once per long rest.
+After the dominated condition expires, they receive one level of exhaustion.
+You can use this feature once per long rest.